Mineral, Washington: Tourism

 Mt.
 Rainier Scenic Railroad is a heritage railway that runs from Elbe to Mineral and is operated with steam locomotives and historic cars.
 The route leads through forests, crosses the Nisqually River and ends at the Mt.
 Rainier Railroad and Logging Museum in Mineral.

 The community, usually small in population, can triple or even exceed 3,000 people on the opening weekend of Washington's fishing season due to the influx of anglers.
+The Mineral Lake Fishing Derby is held annually at the lake; the 33rd event was held in 2026 with proceeds going to several programs led by a local Lions Club.